sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 :information_source: If you don't specify a version for a Python package, it'll default to use the latest possible version.

+If you want reproducibility for your EEs (so that it builds the same *every time*, even months after you created the initial EE), you *must* specify fixed versions for
+Python packages. `>=` means "bigger than or equal to" (as seen in the code block below), which results in the installation of new versions of the respective Python packages if they are available and `pip` dependency resolution finds it will not cause dependency issues.

+This is only for the "user-specified" Python packages.
+Once you install Ansible collections and Python packages, they come with their own dependencies, which you cannot influence in that sense.
+So even if you specify fixed versions of your "user-supplied" Python packages, it doesn't mean that your EE is 100% reproducible.

 ```plaintext
 pytz
 python-dateutil>=2.7.0